Other Descendants of Abraham

-2 and they had six sons: Zimran, Jokshan, Medan, Midian, Ishbak, and Shuah.
+2 She bore him Zimran, Jokshan, Medan, Midian, Ishbak, and Shuah.

-3 Later, Jokshan became the father of Sheba and Dedan, and when Dedan grew up, he had three sons: Asshurim, Letushim, and Leummim.
+3 Jokshan was the father of Sheba and Dedan, and the descendants of Dedan were the Asshurim, the Letushim, and the Leummim.

-4 Midian also had five sons: Ephah, Epher, Hanoch, Abida, and Eldaah.
+4 The sons of Midian were Ephah, Epher, Hanoch, Abida, and Eldaah.
 All these were Keturah's descendants.

-Abraham died at the ripe old age of one hundred seventy-five.
+Abraham died at the ripe old age of 175.

-God blessed Isaac after this, and Isaac moved to a place called “The Well of the Living One Who Sees Me.”
+After the death of Abraham, God blessed his son Isaac, who lived near “The Well of the Living One Who Sees Me.”

-13 Ishmael had twelve sons, in this order: Nebaioth, Kedar, Adbeel, Mibsam,
+13 had the following sons, listed in the order of their birth: Nebaioth, Kedar, Adbeel, Mibsam,

 14 Mishma, Dumah, Massa,